 - When can we apply for accommodation?

-Applications are now open if you've chosen the University of Sheffield as your firm choice.
+Applications will open in Spring 2022 for those who’ve chosen the University of Sheffield as their firm choice.
 You will receive an email from the Admissions team, once you have accepted your place of study, and then you will be invited via email to book your accommodation online.

 - How do I apply?

 When applications have opened, if you have created your MUSE account, click here to access the accommodation portal.
 After the University has issued your offer, please be patient as we will respond as soon as we can.

 An email will be sent from firstname.lastname@example.org containing your username and inviting you to activate your account.

 You can find more about this here - please be aware that it can take up to 48 hours before you will be able to access the accommodation portal after activating your MUSE account.

 Please do also bear in mind that if you are waiting to be released from another university back onto the UCAS system - this could incur further delays, which are out of our control

 - Am I guaranteed accommodation?

 Yes – we guarantee University-owned and managed accommodation to all students providing that students apply by late August (the exact date will be confirmed once applications open).
 You are also guaranteed to live with only other University of Sheffield students.